 New York City may be known as the city that never sleeps, but that doesn’t mean it can’t go dark.

-Con Edison power failure resulted in a blackout that affected 72,000 customers in the heart of Manhattan.
+On Saturday, a Con Edison power failure resulted in a blackout that affected 72,000 customers in the heart of Manhattan.
 The power outage stopped subway trains in their tracks, stalled elevators and knocked out traffic lights, while the billboards in Times Square went dark and 26 Broadway shows were canceled.

 But the five-hour blackout was not the first to hit the city, nor was it the biggest.
 Read on for a brief history of blackouts in New York City.